akshayaky/officialcjunior.github.io/_posts/Binary Bomb Labs/2019-11-5-Binary Bomb Lab- Phase 2.md

 **`1 2 6 24 120 720`**

-And there you go!
+And there you go.

-Phase -2, solved.
+Phase -2, solved!